Courses

 An important keynote address will be delivered by a most eminent Moore scholar.
 Further details concerning the conference will be published later.

-Proposals for papers, or panels, are invited and topics could include but are not limited to:
+For that very reason, proposals for papers, or panels, are invited and topics could include but, of course, are not limited to:

-- Memories of the Moore family and estate
+- Memories of the Moore family and estate: buildings, characters, horses

-- The significance of the Irish Literary Revival for Moore’s art
+- The significance of the Irish Literary Revival in Moore’s art

-- Role in the construction of Irish literary identity
+- GM’s rôle in the construction of Irish literary identity

-- Depiction of landscape in the writings of George Moore
+- Depictions of landscape in the writings of George Moore: lakes, mountains, streetscapes at home and abroad

 - Tracing the Big House and Authority